 Perform net margin analysis of oil and gas retail/ wholesale marketing distribution units.
-This analysis helps to provide concrete insights on profit and loss-making markets as well as geographies.
-Also, it enables to control selling and distribution (S&D) costs through adoption of best practices in one market and its replication in another.
-Products like Petrol pumps, CNG stations, etc., that are non-performing in terms of cost-efficiency, can be analysed and reasons thereof may be evaluated.
-As a consequence, this might also mitigate the inefficiencies risen over a period of time.
+This analysis helps provide concrete insights into profit and loss-making markets and geographies.
+Also, it enables control of selling and distribution (S&D) costs through adopting best practices in one market and their replication in another.
+Products like Petrol pumps, CNG stations, etc., that are non-performing in terms of cost-efficiency can be analysed, and reasons thereof may be evaluated.
+Consequently, this might also mitigate the inefficiencies that have risen over time.

-Following are some of our key contributions in the oil refining industry, implemented through our efficient cost audit mechanism:
+Following are some of our key contributions to the oil refining industry, implemented through our efficient cost audit mechanism:

 Utility Consumption Analysis and Fuel Analysis:

 Observed that naphtha (used in utilities/ refining process) should be replaced with other cheaper petroleum product outputs like natural gas (NG) and fuel oil (FO).
-During the company’s audit committee, the issue was highlighted and it was advised to optimize the fuel mix through rigorous actions which led to reduction in the companys’ year-on-year (YOY) fuel cost by ~1 basis points.
+During the company's audit committee, the issue was highlighted.
+As a result, it was advised to optimise the fuel mix through rigorous actions, which reduced the company's year-on-year (YOY) fuel cost by ~1 basis point.

-Recommended the company to cover the storage tank with floating solar panels as this will not only reduce evaporation loss, but also generate electricity at a nominal cost.
+Recommended the company to cover its storage tank with floating solar panels as this will reduce evaporation loss and generate electricity at a nominal cost.

-The company was advised to use pipelines instead of tankers for dispensing water in the green belt which helped in reducing costs by ~Rs.
+The company was advised to use pipelines instead of tankers for dispensing water in the green belt, which helped reduce costs by ~Rs.
 20 lacs.

-Customer/ Market Profitability Analysis: Advised the company to take necessary steps against company owned petrol pumps which are not performing consistently for a period of 3 years or more.
+Customer/ Market Profitability Analysis: Advised the company to take necessary steps against company-owned petrol pumps that are not performing consistently for three years or more.